NordicSemiconductor/Android-DFU-Library/README.md

 #### Legacy DFU

 * **SDK 4.3.0** - First version of DFU over Bluetooth Smart.
 DFU supports Application update.
-* **SDK 6.0.0** - DFU Bootloader supports Soft Device and Bootloader update.
+* **SDK 6.1.0** - DFU Bootloader supports Soft Device and Bootloader update.
 As the updated Bootloader may be dependent on the new Soft Device, those two may be sent and installed together.
-* **SDK 6.1.0** - Buttonless update support for non-bonded devices.
+    - Buttonless update support for non-bonded devices.
 * **SDK 7.0.0** - The extended init packet is required.
 The init packet contains additional validation information: device type and revision, application version, compatible Soft Devices and the firmware CRC.
 * **SDK 8.0.0** - The bond information may be preserved after an application update.
 The new application, when first started, will send the Service Change indication to the phone to refresh the services.
     - Buttonless update support for bonded devices